 What Does a Mortgage Loan Officer Do?

-A mortgage loan officer helps borrowers determine if they qualify for a home loan, and, if so, find the right type of mortgage and best interest rate and terms for them.
+A mortgage loan officer, also called a mortgage loan originator, helps borrowers determine if they qualify for a home loan, and, if so, aids homebuyers in finding the right type of mortgage and best interest rate and terms for them.

 Throughout the home-buying process, your mortgage loan officer will review your information, collect necessary documentation, and track important milestones leading up to closing.

-Mortgage loan officers, also called mortgage loan originators, typically work for a specific bank, credit union, or mortgage company.
+Mortgage loan officers typically work for a specific bank, credit union, or mortgage company.

 What Is a Mortgage Loan Officer?